sahilit/Arcade_game/README.md

 - JavaScript
 - JavaScript ES6 Concept.

+## How To Download and Play Locally
+- To Download or Clone the game click on the clone or download button present in top right or [click here](https://codeload.github.com/sahilit/arcade_game/zip/master).

 ## How To Play

 - The main aim of the game is to finish the game by taking the player boy to the river without colliding with any bug.